Law Firm Training: Mentors, Peer Groups, and Coaches

 Having peer groups can help your staff feel connected, learn from each other, and to develop deeper and more meaningful relationships with each other.
 Peer groups can help keep each member accountable and provide support.

 Coaches help motivate individuals towards their professional goals by focusing on values, mission, and strategy.
-A coach differs from a mentor in that a coach is usually around for only a short period, like for a project, and helps people focus on a specific goal in the near future.
-A mentor provides guidance and helps people develop skills over a long period.
+A coach differs from a mentor.
+A coach is usually around for a short period, like during a project, and helps people focus on a specific goal.
+A mentor provides guidance and helps people develop skills over a long period?.

 The purpose of mentors, peer groups, and coaches is to help your firm and staff become more confident, productive, and empowered in what they do.